khanMohsinn/NodeJS-Training/README.md

-# A simple video streaming application
+# A very basic express API
-A node js program which utilizes the fs module to stream a video on the local nodejs server.
+The node program includes 2 API methods (GET and POST) to help you understand how these request returns different responses.